I am poorer than I have ever been but I have never been so opportunity rich!

 At the age of 30 I still know relatively little about banking or business finance, which perhaps explains why £1,500 of the above £16,000 went on Northern Rock shares, but I’ve gained much understanding about myself and the worlds around me (referring to both the real-world and the digital-world).
 I believe I now understand the value of people and the value of investment – in both myself and others, and how and why others might invest in me – I believe that Communication is not about talking, its about listening.
 Value can always be found in encouraging and enabling others – being Social, Transparent and Honest.

 2007-2009 I did many things, some of which were for paying clients but more were for the experience, knowledge and ideas.
-I founded and funded SustainableWidget.com, moved into and sadly back out of a second studio at The Skiff, fell in love with the coworker mindset of Brighton, invested time and money into Social-Web Platforms, FellowCreative.com and Social Media Education and Events, worked with and mentored 3 talented upcoming designers (1,2,3), taught other creatively minded students, spoke at events on Creative Sustainability and found myself on iTunes as a downloadable PodCast and presented to a crowd of 80+ at Nesta.
+I prototyped and developed SustainableWidget.com, moved into and sadly back out of a second studio at The Skiff, fell in love with the coworker mindset of Brighton, invested time and money into Social-Web Platforms, FellowCreative.com and Social Media Education and Events, worked with and mentored 3 talented upcoming designers (1,2,3), taught other creatively minded students, spoke at events on Creative Sustainability and found myself on iTunes as a downloadable PodCast and presented to a crowd of 80+ at Nesta.
 I facilitated thinking for a No.1 agency, began to seed Creative & Social Innovation philosophies like BarCamp and Coworking in Kent, learned about the Digital Economy, Digital-Legacy, wider Social-Web and real-time, traveled to Budapest to blog about Nokia, played with and gave away the latest devices, worked the door at the very first Twestival, supported random events, attended GeeknBury, WordCamp and numerous conferences, gave-away tickets, sponsored a gumball rally for charity, built contacts in video-on demand, live-stream and mobile, developed a list of Fellow Trustees and started Tuttle101 – long may it continue.

 At every stage I've taken great pleasure in meeting, helping and working with great people and organisations but because my experiences have been so diverse and my knowledge so seemingly scattered, I've struggled with how to describe my job role and offering (even the VAT man has me down as 'specialty design service') – thankfully respected names like Nixon McInnes and WOMWorld Nokia have presented me prize opportunities based on their own gut feelings and conversations with me.